 Rubber Flooring for Gyms

 Rubber is the most common gym flooring material.
 If you go to any gym or workout studio, you will easily notice that they all have rubber flooring.
-When you looking for gym flooring, there are many options, but rubber is the most flexible, adapting to almost any workout.
+When it comes to gym flooring, there are many options, but rubber is the most flexible, adapting to almost any workout.
 It is also the most likely to shield your subfloor from the effects of lifting heavy weights.

 Rubber tiles are the most common choice for gym flooring.
 They are long-lasting, inexpensive, and well-known for their simple interlocking installation.
 Installing rubber tiles is like putting together a giant, life-size rubber puzzle.
 Each tile has interlocking edges that snap into place in a matter of seconds.
 You can choose from a variety of thicknesses to find the best one for protecting your subfloor.
 You will want a thicker rubber tile if you are going to lose those 100-pound dumbbells.